 4. Colour Correction

-Lastly, before sending the final footage, a colorist will go through the video shot by shot to get the colors to look as rich as possible.
+Lastly, before sending the final footage, a colourist will go through the video shot by shot to get the colours to look as rich as possible.

 The entire professional video production process is actually more sophisticated than we think.
 However, an average person without much knowledge in the professional video industry may perceive it to be as simple as with the click of the record button of the smartphone due to the ubiquity of vertical video on social media.
 In most cases, it is not recommended for commercial production of videos to be done in-house, but rather to video specialist agencies.